Fall will be here very soon. By the end of September to be exact.

-But because we don’t have extremely cold winters in the south we just make our bees these fondant cakes and let them be.
+However, because we don’t have extremely cold winters in the south we just make our bees these fondant cakes and let them be.
 And hopefully, they’ll be in great shape come spring.

 28. Move Your Clothes Line

-If you live off grid or just don’t have a dryer on hand, you’ll still need to know how to dry your clothing in the winter.
+If you live off-grid or just don’t have a dryer on hand, you’ll still need to know how to dry your clothing in the winter.
 The good news is, if you want to dry your clothes on your outdoor line they will freeze dry.

 29. Clean Your Cast Iron

 I use my cast iron a lot more in the winter.
-Where we do have a woodstove, a lot of times if it’s going I will just use it.
+Where we do have a wood stove, a lot of times if it’s going I will just use it.

 30. Get Salt Bottles Ready